 “I still sound like I sound, but Buck had a really straight, piercing kind of sound.
 He didn’t have vibrato, per se, the way he’d slide into a note,” Gill said.
 “And the way Merle would go to one of those notes and bend it down low.
 He was a prettier singer than Buck.
 Buck was more of a straight-ahead honky-tonk singer.
 And Merle was a sweeter singer.
 But this is anything but a sound-alike record.
 It’s our interpretation of what we learned from them.
 I know people are starved for this kind of music.
-It’s nothing like the Time Jumpers do, but it’s every bit as authentic as what the link for you Time Jumpers do.”
+It’s nothing like the Time Jumpers do, but it’s every bit as authentic as what the Time Jumpers do.”

 Asked if he feels a need to uphold tradition at a time when country sounds indistinguishable from pop, he says, “If you think about it, that’s what was happening before Buck and Merle showed up.
 Everything was smooth and cosmopolitan.
 There were a lot of big ballad singers.
 Then they came along and made it a little more rowdy.
 This is nothing new,” he laughs.
 “Trust me.”

 And, he says, no, it is not his responsibility to uphold country traditions.

 “I want to do it all,” he said.
 “People are going to hear this traditional record and think I’m a traditionalist.
 I’m a pop singer, too.
 I’ve had pop hits.
 I’ve done my share of contemporary records in my own career.
 Mine is not a history of just traditional music.
 I like it all.
 I learned as much from Led Zeppelin as I did from Lester Flatt and Earl Scruggs, and everything in between.
 My next record, I don’t know what it’s going to be.
 It could be anything.”